Many document formats provide mechanisms to refer to or include images and possibly other

 used there are often ways of providing a systemId (eg:

-to determine the base, and adds it to the root element of the input using the
+the lexical preservation processor then gets the base URI from the document node, and copies it to the root element of each input document using the

 There is one further aspect to test2 that is worth considering.
 The two input files that are used in the comparison are actually identical byte-for-byte copies of one another, the actual differences that will appear in the result come about because of differences in the associated referenced files.